suryavenu-scienaptic/play-file-task/README.md

 ## **Usage**
 - Ensure the server is running on `localhost:9000`.
 - Use API clients like Postman or `curl` to send requests.
+- Alternatively, test the APIs using the provided `apiDemo.scala.html` template, which serves as a frontend interface accessible at `http://localhost:9000/apiDemo`.